freckle/freckle-certificates/README.md

 # freckle-certificates

-Printable freckle teacher certificates of achievements for students.
+Freckle printable teacher certificates of achievements for students.

 ## Styling